FindMySchool LogoFindMySchool

 For parents, the practical implication is that the average Year 6 pupil outcome is comfortably above typical national expectations, with a modest but meaningful proportion pushing into greater depth.

-The FindMySchool primary ranking places the school 11,102nd in England and 31st in Hereford for primary outcomes.
-This sits below the England average in the FindMySchool distribution, roughly within the lower performance band (in line with the bottom 40% of schools in England on this ranking method).
+The FindMySchool primary ranking places the school 7,617th in England and 24th in Hereford for primary outcomes.
+This sits around the middle of the FindMySchool distribution, a stronger position than the previous ranking suggested.

 That can look contradictory alongside the strong KS2 attainment percentages, but it often reflects how sensitive rankings are to cohort variation, small year groups, and the precise construction of the composite scoring.
 For a school of this size, a single cohort can move outcomes more than it would in a large urban primary.
 The most parent-relevant takeaway is that recent attainment is strong, and the inspection narrative supports a positive learning culture, while the ranking suggests outcomes may vary more year to year than at a consistently large, high-performing multi-form entry primary.